HoTT/Coq-HoTT/INSTALL.md

 version of coqide running the hoqtop toplevel if you have compiled it successfully.

+You may want to put an ampersand after `./hoqide &` to allow the process to run in the background, allowing you to continue using the terminal.

 You may prefer to install `hoqtop`, `hoqc` and the library files globally, in which case you can type

     sudo make install

+Though this is not recommended if you intend on developing the library itself.

 By default the files will be installed in `/usr/local/bin` and `/usr/local/share/hott`.
 You can change the location by using